Habenaliy/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod ug+x,o+r hello to add excutable permssions to the owner and group and read to others chmod ugo + x hello to add excution permission to all(user,group,other) chmod 07 hello to deny all permissions to owner and group but grant all to others case to change mode of a file
+chmod ug+x,o+r hello to add excutable permssions to the owner and group and read to others chmod ugo + x hello to add excution permission to all(user,group,other) chmod 07 hello to deny all permissions to owner and group but grant all to others chmod 753 to change mode of a file -rwxr-x-wx 1